 This course includes technical theater projects done in support of each production during the semester.
 The student will have a role and/or assignment on each production in order to gain a full appreciation of a theatrical season.
 Attendance at every load-in and strike is mandatory and may also be required at production meetings, work calls, rehearsals, costume parades, technical rehearsals or photo calls.

-THE 1250 Acting II (3)
+THE 1250 Acting II: Find Yourself in the Role (3)